agilscripts/Large-Language-Model-LLM-Fine-Tuned-on-H-1B-Visa-Data-Using-GPT-2/README.md

 # Fine-Tuned GPT-2 on H-1B Visa Data

-This repository contains a fine-tuned **GPT-2** model focused on **H-1B visa application data**, designed to generate coherent and context-specific responses related to visa processes, trends, and insights.
+This repository contains a fine-tuned **GPT-2** model focused on **H-1B visa application data**, designed to generate context-specific responses related to visa processes, trends, and insights.
 The model was fine-tuned using the **Hugging Face Transformers** library and deployed via a **Flask web application** for real-time user interaction.

 ![Uploading Screenshot 2024-09-26 at 4.48.56 AM.png…]()